S1mplector/pooltool-online/README.md

 Original work licensed under Apache 2.0.
 See [NOTICE](NOTICE) for attribution details.

-If you use the physics engine in research, please cite the original JOSS publication:
+If you use the physics engine in research, please cite the original JOSS publication.

 ```
 @article{Kiefl2024,